Minamata

 Getting around

-In Minamata, getting around is easy.
-Minamata Station is in the city center and served by the Hisatsu Orange Railway.
+Getting around Minamata is simple and convenient.
+Minamata Station is located in the city center and is served by the Hisatsu Orange Railway.
 The Kyushu Shinkansen stops at Shin-Minamata Station, about 3 km away.
-You can take a Hisatsu Orange Railway train (5 minutes, 290 yen) or a bus to travel between the two stations.
+You can travel between the two stations by taking a Hisatsu Orange Railway train (5 minutes, 290 yen) or a local bus.
 Please note that the Japan Rail Pass is not valid on the Hisatsu Orange Railway.

 Buses also connect Minamata Station with Yunotsuru Onsen and Yunoko Onsen.
-To reach Eco Park, it’s about a five-minute taxi ride (under 1000 yen) or a 20-30 minute walk.
-Electric rental bikes are available for free at Shin-Minamata Station, making it fun and easy to explore the area.
+To reach Minamata Eco Park, it's about a five-minute taxi ride (under 1,000 yen) or a 20–30 minute walk.
+Free electric rental bikes are available at Shin-Minamata Station, offering a fun and eco-friendly way to explore the area.

 Attractions